 The Lake Lanier Association spearheads the only initiative to save and protect the islands.
 The islands that dot the middle of Lanier are wonderful, irreplaceable assets.
 They provide opportunities for wildlife habitat, beaches and coves for recreation, fishing spots and general enjoyment on Lake Lanier.
 As more and more of the shoreline erodes and falls into the lake, these areas between the islands become shallower and less usable for safe recreation.
 There are some areas on the Lake where the entire island has disappeared as a result of constant erosion.
 The loss of these islands is not only a loss for recreation but also for storage capacity as the sediment added to the lake reduces the storage capacity for drinking water storage.

-Article written by Skip Short, LLA Board Member and Project Armor Coordinator, for the Summer 2024 Newsletter.
+Article written by Skip Short, LLA Board Member and Project Armor Coordinator, for the Fall 2025 Newsletter.

 WHY WE NEED RIP RAP